mdrobisch/roseguarden/README.md

 Running RoseGuarden
 -------------------

-- start the HTTPServer in the `client` - directory with  `python -m SimpleHTTPServer 8000`
+- start the http-server in the `client` - directory with  `http-server -p 8000`
 - start the RoseGuarden-app in the `server` - directory with `python run.py`

 Screenshots (Software)